Becoming the best we can

 Spellings

-Under the new National Curriculum, spelling is now more important than ever.
 Your child will have a variety of spelling strategies taught during each term and parents will be informed of their progress at the end of each term.
-Here is a copy of the recent parents’ workshop on how we will be teaching spellings at FCCE under the new curriculum:

 We strive to teach a full and rich mathematics curriculum to enable all of our children to become happy and confident mathematicians.